lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 “Given the candidate’s C# background, could we clarify the rationale for interviewing him for these roles?
 Is it for potential cross‑system flexibility, or is there a specific skill set we’re prioritizing?”
 “Candidate shows strong problem‑solving and support experience; final placement depends on confirming whether System A or B aligns better with his profile.”
+## Group chats
+Hi all!
+Added everyone into thisgroup chat to communicate easier for the SEO project。@xxx l've given you admin rights so feel free to add anyone in your team that's relevant to this project ，Also, now that our new website islive, shall we discuss the next step?

+Hi all, thanks for the kind update.
+Ihave replied to the email on the nextstep.
+Erm can everyone introduceyourself so I can save your name?

 ## Customer sercvie
 I will get back to you once I get the orders
 Great!
 Looking forward to receiving your order details.